looker-open-source/extension-template-react/README.md

 ## Notes

-- Webpack's module splitting is not currently supported.
 - The template uses Looker's component library and styled components.
 Neither of these libraries are required so you may remove and replace them with a component library of your own choice,

 ## Related Projects